Mechanics-Mechatronics-and-Robotics/Mathematical_modelling/README.md

 Practice 2  - Statics - see p.
 25 in the Homeworks manual

 Practice 3 - Dynamics - see p.
+28 in the Homeworks manual + https://youtu.be/vhx8gJgUBdM